Learn how to reorder anything that’s running low or out of stock.

 Here you can see how many items are still on order and how many you’ve received so far.

-- Create a bill from the purchase order if you’ll pay your supplier later.
+- Create a bill from the purchase order if you’ll pay your vendor later.

-- Create a cheque or an expense from the purchase order if you paid your supplier on the spot.
+- Create a check or an expense from the purchase order if you paid your vendor on the spot.

 This lets QuickBooks know that you restocked.
 Then, QuickBooks increases the quantity on hand by the number of items you received.

-If you recorded a bill, record the payment in QuickBooks once you’ve paid your supplier.
+If you recorded a bill, record the payment in QuickBooks once you’ve paid your vendor.
+You can also pay your vendor right in QuickBooks using Bill Pay.